benaziziasmae/kickstater-analysis/README.md

      ![Theater_Outcomes_vs_Launch](/Resources/Theater_Outcomes_vs_Launch.png).

-      This chart helps to visualize Kickstarter compaign based on the Launched Date, to aknowledge the failure and success of each kisktarter compaign especially **theater**, Also to determine the month that launched the most successful kickstarter compaign.
+      This chart helps to visualize Kickstarter compaign based on the Launched Date, to aknowledge the failure and success of each kisktarter compaign especially **theater** by using the Pivot Table on the "kickstarter" worksheet and applying the following fields to the pivot report areas respectively:

+      - *Parent Category* and *Years* ( a created field usinf the YEAR() function with the argument of Date created Conversion field) in the filter sectio

+      - *Outcomes* in the columns section

+      - *Outcomes* in the values section

+      - *Date Created Conversion* in the rows section

+  Then we the pivot table was filtered by category choosing *Thearter*

+  it determines the month that launched the most successful kickstarter compaign.

    2. Deliverable 2:
      **Outcomes_Based_on_Goals**